alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ![AllocationStack]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/AllocationStack.png)

-We find that we allocate an instance of `Enumerator[String]` class which is `List<String>.Enumerator` in our case.
+We find that we allocate an instance of `Enumerator[String]` class, which is `List<String>.Enumerator` in our case, in the `Any<T>()` method.
 Wait a second?!
 We all know that List's enumerator is a `struct`.
 How is that possible to have a struct on the heap?
 Let's go up the stack and find that out.
 The `Any<T>` IEnumerable extension implementation:

 ```csharp
 public static bool Any<TSource>(this IEnumerable<TSource> source)